Search results for:

 Great question.
 A cryptocurrency miner records the transaction.

-Definition of a Cryptocurrency Miner: A cryptocurrency miner is a piece of hardware programmed to do math equations.
+Definition of a Cryptocurrency Miner: A cryptocurrency miner is a hardware programmed to do math equations.
 Miners carry out the algorithms that authenticate and encrypt each cryptocurrency transaction.
-They are like little computers that have one purpose: to do math.
+They are like miniature computers that have one purpose: to do the math.